fbpx

 She explains how growing your revenue is highly dependent on who your customers are, who your customers could be, and how accurate your financial statements are.

-3. Inefficient use of resources
+3. Inefficient Use of Resources

 Imagine an HVAC technician goes to a repair job, diagnoses the issues, then realizes they don’t have the spare part they need in the truck.
 They call the operations office where someone checks a spreadsheet (or worse, a paper list) and lets them know that they don’t have it in the warehouse either but that they’ll place a purchase order and have it in 2-3 business days.